Interfaze

 4. Create a Trigger for Sentiment Analysis

-For example, to create a trigger for sentiment analysis, you would do the following:
+For example, to create a trigger for sentiment analysis:

 Once your trigger is set up, it will automatically process rows on both INSERT and UPDATE events.